 man holding past due bill

 For many, the idea of a debt going to collections is something they know is inherently bad, but may not know what this process actually entails.
-As such, familiarizing yourself with the collection process and what this means for you if you owe funds is critical.
+Essentially, this means your debt has been sold to a third-party debt collection agency.
+Having a debt in collections can not only impact your credit score, your ability to qualify for loans, and your overall financial standing, but it can also lead to aggressive attempts by the collector to recover the funds owed.
+However, you still have a number of important rights under both federal and California law.
 The following blog explores what you should know about this process and why connecting with a San Diego consumer lawyer is imperative to protecting your rights during these complicated matters.

-What Does It Mean When a Debt Enters Collections?
+What Does It Mean When a Debt Enters Collections in San Diego?

 If you are in debt and you receive a notice that your debt is in collections, it’s important to understand what this means.
-Typically, when you owe a creditor they will make numerous attempts to recover the money within the thirty days following your last missed payment.
-However, if their attempts to reach you have gone unanswered and the debt remains unpaid, they will likely sell your debt to a third-party collection agency.
+Typically, when you owe a creditor, they will make numerous attempts to recover the money within the thirty days following your last missed payment.
+However, if their attempts to reach you have gone unanswered, and the debt remains unpaid, they will likely sell your debt to a third-party collection agency.
+This process is commonly referred to as the debt collection process, and it can vary based on the type of debt you owe, the collector, and how long the debt has been outstanding.

 Third-party collection agencies often buy debts for pennies but will do everything possible to recover the full worth of the debt owed.